abearman/sparrow-dev/research/drone_simulator.md

 > Note: The first time you run the <code>vagrant up</code> command it will take some time to complete.

 #### Start running SITL
-Enter the following in your vagrant shell to run the 3DR Solo simulator.
+Enter the following in your vagrant shell to run the Copter simulator.
 This will first build the code (if it has not previously been built) and then run the simulator:

 ```bash
 vagrant ssh -c "sim_vehicle.sh -j 2"